RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Try this:

-1. Make sure Gridcoin is running as an administrator.
-2. Close the client
+1. Close the client
-3. Clean out your Gridcoin data folder EXCEPT wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
+2. Clean out your Gridcoin data folder EXCEPT wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
-4. You can also get the snapshot [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip) and extract it to the Gridcoin data folder.
+3. You can also get the snapshot [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip) and extract it to the Gridcoin data folder.

 There is also an [official
 thread](https://cryptocointalk.com/topic/20303-gridcoin-proof-of-research-connection-sync-problem-thread/)
 for sync problem if it didn't work.

+You can also try running the wallet as an administrator.

 ## How could I test whether I am in sync with the network?